Home essentials in a crisis

 You must have spoken to a benefits or Job Centre Plus advisor about the following before applying to us for help:

 If you have had your benefits stopped as a result of a Department for Work and Pensions sanction we will not be able to help you unless exceptional circumstances apply.

 If you are not eligible to receive benefits in the UK, we will not be able to help you.

 To make an application, you must:

 - live in Kent (if you pay your Council Tax to Medway Council you will need to contact their local welfare provision scheme)

-- live on a low income or receive a means-tested benefit
+- live on a low working income, or receive a means-tested benefit if not in employment

 - have no access to savings or support from other sources.

 We will ask for evidence of your benefits and savings, and we may also ask for things like: